janko/image_processing/README.md

 This gem can process images with either [ImageMagick] or [libvips] libraries.
-ImageMagick is a good default choice, especially if you are migrating from another gem or library that uses ImageMagick. libvips is a newer library that can process images [very rapidly][libvips performance] (up to 10x faster than ImageMagick).
+ImageMagick is a good default choice, especially if you are migrating from another gem or library that uses ImageMagick.
+Libvips is a newer library that can process images [very rapidly][libvips performance] (up to 10x faster than ImageMagick).